momo54/massive-gcp/README.md

 * How much are you paying for hosting these data in this store ??
 * What is the consistency of this store ?
 * What is the sharding strategy of this store ?
+How to be sure of that ?
 * What queries can you write with store (expressivity)

 ## HTTP Endpoints